Lapland on a Budget: Our 3 Day Rovaniemi Itinerary

 Before leaving Santa Claus Village, we had to cross the Arctic Circle.
 You’ll find people doing the most bizarre things here- acrobats, hopping and getting the photo and video proof.
 You can purchase a certificate in Santa Claus Village if you wish for £4.

-The Artic Circle line in Santa Claus Village is also broadcast world wide on the internet, so you'll find lots of people waving to loved ones watching at home.
+The Arctic Circle line in Santa Claus Village is also broadcast worldwide on the internet, so you’ll find lots of people waving to loved ones watching at home.

-Before we left Santa Claus Village we got a few souvenirs then headed over the road to the Shell Garage for a pit stop for something to eat and drink before getting a taxi to the airport around 5pm.
+Before we left Santa Claus Village, we got a few souvenirs then headed over the road to the Shell Garage for a pit stop for something to eat and drink (and no we didn’t get pizza), before getting a taxi to the airport around 5pm.

 We loved this trip, it was done on a budget but not as cheap as it could be and you’ll see from my comments on where you could save money i.e. not sleeping in an ice hotel and doing 2 nights in an apartment instead.
 Choosing shorter distances on sleigh rides and skipping the late night snowmobile trip.